-Epilepsy is the most common childhood brain disorder in the United States – nearly 3 million Americans have this condition (450,000 of which are under age 17).
+Epilepsy, also called seizure disorder, is the most common childhood brain disorder in the United States.
+Nearly 3 million Americans have epilepsy.
+About 450,000 of them are under 17 years old.

 There are many different